BruceEckel/RethinkingObjects/README.md

 On Windows, Pants only runs under Windows Subsystem for Linux (WSL). (_They are working on supporting Windows directly)._ If you have not installed WSL on your machine, the following instructions will guide you.

-### Installing WSL on Windows 10 from the MS Store
+### Installing WSL on Windows 10

-- (Assuming there is no prior WSL on your system).
-- Inside the MS Store, find Ubuntu 22.04.1 LTS, click the "get" button.
+- Inside the Microsoft Store, find Ubuntu 22.04.1 LTS.
+Click the "get" button.
 - Upon clicking the "Open" button after installing from the MS Store, you will
   see:
 - `Error: 0x800701bc WSL 2 requires an update to its kernel component.
 For